ingram-projects/animxyz/docs/content/sections/practical-examples.md

           </div>
 ---

 Moving squares around is all well and good, but what do you use AnimXYZ for in the real world?
-Here are some examples of common ways you can use AnimXYZ to make your UI more lively and interesting.
+Here are just a few examples of common ways you can use AnimXYZ to make your UI more lively and interesting.

+Emphasize what someone should look at first, or give a feature list some life.
+Animating the initial appearance of elements on a page is easy.
+Check out how the `xyz-nested` class and `delay` and `stagger` utilities allow you to orchestrate sequential animations.
+[Page Example](?tab=examples&example=Page#practical-examples)

+Media galleries can clearly show which items are being added or removed with a small animation in and out. `appear` specific utilities let you differentiate the initial animation from subsequent changes.
+[Grid Example](?tab=examples&example=Grid#practical-examples)

-Fading in a modal might seem straightforward, but you can provide a nice staggered effect by adding an `in-delay` to the modal and an `out-delay` to the overlay.
+Usually modals just fade in at the same time as the overlay, but by adding an `in-delay` to the modal and an `out-delay` to the overlay you can make the animation feel much more alive.
 [Modal Example](?tab=examples&example=Modal#practical-examples)

-Media galleries can show more clearly which items are being added or removed with a small animation in and out.
-[Grid Example](?tab=examples&example=Grid#practical-examples)
+Tabs imply content hidden off-screen to the left or right of the current tab.
+With a dynamic `xyz` property determined by the tab's index you can make tab content slide in and out from the direction you expect it to.
+[Tabs Example](?tab=examples&example=Tabs#practical-examples)

 A chat component feels much more natural if each text moves in from the side of its respective owner.
 [Chat Example](?tab=examples&example=Chat#practical-examples)

-Emphasize what someone should look at first, or give a feature list some life.
-Animating the initial appearance of elements on a page is easy.
-[Page Example](?tab=examples&example=Page#practical-examples)